ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 Sometimes an entire record may be missing from a dataset where one would normally expect to find it.
-For example, a WIC record could be missing by mistake because of a clerical error, or someone's tax record could be missing because they didn't file their taxes on time.
+For example, a WIC record could be missing by mistake because of an administrative error, or someone's tax record could be missing because they didn't file their taxes on time.

 This noise type is called :code:`omit_row` in the configuration.
 It takes one
 parameter: